020 7099 6086

 After this, an official receiver - who manages bankruptcies - will be in touch to run through what happens next.

-You may need to provide more information at this point and attend an in-person or phone interview to discuss the bankruptcy in more detail.
+You may need to provide more information at this point and attend an in-person or phone interview to discuss the bankruptcy proceedings in more detail.

 The official receiver will judge whether you’re required to contribute towards repaying the creditors.